BitCurator/bitcurator-nlp-entspan/README.md

 ```
 To list tables: \dt

+To quit the database console, type Ctrl-D.

-- Input directory/file
+### Input directory/file

-Store the files to be processed in a directory, say, "indir"
+Make a note of where you've stored the files to be processed, For example, "/home/bcadmin/indir".
+We'll point to this directory in an upcoming step.

 ### Download the spaCy English language model: